Philippus/elastic4s/README.md

 * Deprecated implicit conversion of a tuple to an index/type has been removed.
 So instead of "index" -> "type", you should use "index" / "type", which has been the default since 2.4.0.
 Or even better, don't use the type at all anymore, see point above.
 * The String field type has been removed, which has been deprecated since 5.0.0.
 Use textField or keywordField.
 * Added doc values to search requests
-* Reworked the HTTP aggregation response API
+* Reworked the HTTP aggregation response API to support better types and subaggs
 * disableCoord has been removed from bool and common term queries
+* Added getIndex request type

 ###### 5.4.5